wookiehangover/wookiehangover.com/src/protect-your-history.md

 Standards for encrypting web traffic have become widely adopted since their introduction in the late 90s.
 It's not my first day, so I knew that content sent over HTTPS would be difficult (but not impossible) for a third party to do much with, and I already use HTTPS-everywhere and Brave to help keep things on the up-and-up.
 Unfortunately, even exclusively using HTTPS doesn't mean that 100% of your traffic is encrypted and secure.

 A crucially important part of how your computer or phone loads a website is completely unencrypted in practice.
-The Domain Name System, or DNS, is how your web browser knows how to find the domain "google.com" when you type `https://www.google.com` into your browser's address bar, and DNS normally never encrypted.
+The Domain Name System, or DNS, is how your web browser knows how to find the domain "google.com" when you type `https://www.google.com` into your browser's address bar, and DNS isn't normally encrypted.
 Anyone who handles the traffic can take a peek if they're so inclined.

 > Ability plus incentive makes for easy temptation.
 DNS is an easy target if your ISP wanted to profit from a complete list of the websites you visited.